PuddletownDesign/russ/README.md

 ## Versioning

-`reset` - resets from an SHA

 Get the SHA from running `git log` after reset HEAD goes back to previous commit.
 Can be used to reset to a previous commit in your commit history.

 **example: `git reset 5d692065cf51a2f50ea8e7b19b5a7ae512f633ba`**

-`reset HEAD [filename]`
+`reset` - resets from an SHA

 Unstages file changes in the staging area.

 **example `git reset HEAD [filename]`**

+`reset HEAD [filename]`

+Discards changes in the working directory.

 `checkout HEAD [filename]`

-Discards changes in the working directory.
+Shows the most recent commit

 `git show HEAD`

-Shows the most recent commit
+checks out the last unstaged version of the file

 `git checkout HEAD [filename]`

-checks out the last unstaged version of the file

 ## Git branching

+Lists all a Git project's branches.

 `git branch`:

-Lists all a Git project's branches.
+Creates a new branch.

 `git branch [branch_name]`

-Creates a new branch.
+Deletes a branch

 `git branch -d [branch_name]`

-Deletes a branch
+Used to switch from one branch to another.

 `git checkout [branch_name]`

+Checkout a remote branch from origin

+`git checkout -b test origin/test`

-Used to switch from one branch to another.
+Used to join file changes from one branch to another.

 `git merge [branch_name]`

-Used to join file changes from one branch to another.
+Deletes the branch specified.

 `git branch -d branch_name`

-Deletes the branch specified.

 ## Git Remote

+Creates a local copy of a remote.

 `git clone [remote_repo] [folder_to_clone_into]`

-Creates a local copy of a remote.
+pulls down changes in the remote but doesn't merge them.

 `git fetch`

-pulls down changes in the remote but doesn't merge them.
+performs a fastward style merge, bringing local repo up to the current remote commit.

 `git merge origin/master`

-performs a fastward style merge, bringing local repo up to the current remote commit.
+Lists a Git project's remotes.

 `git remote -v`

-Lists a Git project's remotes.
+Fetches work from the remote into the local copy.

 `git fetch`

-Fetches work from the remote into the local copy.
+Pushes a local branch to the origin remote.

 `git push origin [branch_name]`

-Pushes a local branch to the origin remote.

 ## Repositories w/ GitHub: